Emanuel Augustus

 Emanuel Augustus (born Emanuel Ya'kov Burton, January 2, 1975) is an American former professional boxer from Brownsville, Texas who competed from 1994 to 2011.
 He was known for his entertaining boxing style and showboating manner designed to confuse opponents.
 He faced top-level competition throughout his career, winning the IBA light welterweight title in 2004.
+He also had The Ring magazine's 2001 Fight of the Year vs. Micky Ward.

 Early life

-Born in Chicago, Illinois, Augustus (born as Burton) grew up in Louisiana and boxed out of Baton Rouge.
+Born in Chicago, Illinois, Augustus (born as Burton) At a young age Augustus moved to Baton Rouge, Louisiana after spending multiple years in the foster care system.

-At the age of 17, Augustus found a trainer by the name of Frank James, who operated a gym in Baton Rouge, Louisiana.
+At the age of 17, Burton found a trainer by the name of Frank James, who operated a gym in Baton Rouge, Louisiana.
 During his time at the gym Augustus would go on to meet two of the best friends James Georgetown and LJ Morvant.
 Morvant would later state “in the gym nobody could beat him.
 He'd go through the whole gym and still be the man in the middle of the ring just wishing somebody would give him another round.
 He just never got enough.”
 Augustus had 27 Amateur bouts before going pro.

+Augustus who was born with the last name Burton took his father’s last name Augustus in 2001, after his parents married.